DSoftTechnology/ADS-FDA-Pool3/README.md

 ###a) Assigned one leader and gave that person authority and responsibility

-On June 17, 2015, K. Reece, Category 1 Product Manager, was assigned as the team leader, responsible and accountable for the prototype delivery.
+On June 17, 2015, K. Reece, Category 1 Product Manager, was assigned team leader, responsible and accountable for prototype delivery.
 Ms. Reece has the skillset (PE, long time IT project manager and certified Scrum Master) to perform this role.

-Her bio is located in ...ADS-FDA-Pool3 / Design / Meetings / 2015-06-17 / ProductManagerAppointment.md
+Bio is located in ...ADS-FDA-Pool3 / Design / Meetings / 2015-06-17 / ProductManagerAppointment.md

-###b) Assembled a multidisciplinary and collaborative team
+###b) Assembled multidisciplinary and collaborative team

 On 17 June 2015, team members were assigned to ADS prototype team under the following ADS labor categories and given time charging guidance for Attach E submission: